GoInterject/GoInterject.github.io/wGetStarted/L-Create-CustomerAging.md

 ![](/images/L-Create-CustAging/23.png)
 <br>

-**Step 1:** In the FeezePanesCell argument, input A21 to mark that row as the top of the visible report.
+**Step 1:** In the FreezePanesCell argument, input A21 to mark that row as the top of the visible report.
 This sets the top of the report that will be visible to the user.
 For the AnchorViewCell argument, type in A15.
 This will set the row that will be frozen above A21, where you will place the column headers.
 Press **OK**.

 ![](/images/L-Create-CustAging/24.png)
 <br>